whuang20226450/112062522-BCI-final-project/README.md

 Regarding the performance of each label, labels `1`, `2`, `3`, and `12` (`human body`, `clothing and accessories`, `food`, and `plant`) generally perform better, except in the `1151` combination, which shows lower performance for the `plant` label.
 These categories are commonly seen objects, which likely contributes to their higher performance.
 Surprisingly, the `animal` label (`0`) consistently shows low performance across all artifact removal methods.
 This is unexpected, as one would assume that animals, being more distinct to human perception, would yield better performance.

 # Reference
-[1] A large and rich EEG dataset for modeling human visual object recognition [2] EEGNet
+[1] Gifford, A. T., Dwivedi, K., Roig, G., & Cichy, R. M. (2022).
+A large and rich EEG dataset for modeling human visual object recognition.
+NeuroImage, 264, 119754.

+[2] Lawhern, V. J., Solon, A. J., Waytowich, N. R., Gordon, S. M., Hung, C. P., & Lance, B. J. (2018).
+EEGNet: a compact convolutional neural network for EEG-based brain–computer interfaces.
+Journal of neural engineering, 15(5), 056013.

+Code struture modified from https://github.com/eric12345566